Full-Body Conditioning Through a Burpee Challenge

 Can beginners do burpee challenges?

 Beginners should start with modified burpees: step back instead of jumping back, omit the push-up, and step forward instead of jumping.
 This half burpee (squat thrust) maintains the full-body movement pattern at reduced intensity.
-Progress to full burpees as strength and cardiovascular fitness improve.
-The ACSM (Garber et al., 2011, PMID 21694556) recommends beginning exercise programs at manageable intensity and progressing gradually.
+Progress to full burpees as strength and cardiovascular fitness improve, usually within the first two weeks of consistent daily practice at the modified volume.